turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 ##### Filesystem Compression

-To reduce executable size, TurboStudio can compress virtual filesystem contents.
+To reduce executable size, Turbo Studio can compress virtual filesystem contents.
 This reduces virtual application size by approximately 50% but also prevents profiling and streaming of the application.
 By default, the **Compress Payload** option in the **Process Configuration** area of the **Settings** panel is unchecked.
 Leave this box unchecked during the build process if the application will be optimized for streaming from Turbo Virtual Desktop Server.

 **Note**: Disabling payload compression may significantly increase the size of the virtual application binary.

 #### Virtual Registry

-TurboStudio enables you to embed a virtual registry into your executable.
+Turbo Studio enables you to embed a virtual registry into your executable.
 Embedded registry keys are accessible by your Turbo-processed application as if they were present in the actual registry.
 Virtual registry keys are isolated from the host device.
 Virtual registry keys do not require security privileges on the host device regardless of whether the virtual files reside in a privileged directory.
 Because virtual registry entries are embedded in the application executable, other applications are unable to disrupt application execution by inadvertent modification of registry entries.

 The **Classes** root, **Current User** root, **Local Machine** root, and **Users** root folders correspond to the **HKEY\_CLASSES\_ROOT**, **HKEY\_CURRENT\_USER**, **HKEY\_LOCAL\_MACHINE**, and **HKEY\_USERS** keys on the host machine.